sizeofvoid/libopeninput/doc/user/scrolling.rst

 .. figure:: twofinger-scrolling.svg
     :align: center

-    Vertical and horizontal two-finger scrolling"
+    Vertical and horizontal two-finger scrolling

 For scrolling to trigger, a built-in distance threshold has to be met but once engaged any movement will scroll.
 In other words, to start scrolling a